 - Integrated Design Process of Conjoint Analysis and TRIZ, KSIME, 2009.
 (PDF)

 - Integration of Marketing Domain and R&D Domain in NPD Design Process, Industrial Management & Data Systems, 2007.
 (PDF)

 An engineering system problem (e.g., vehicle design) may not be solvable due to the size and complexity of models.
 Analytical Target Cascading (ATC) method has been developed to address this issue by partitioning a system into subsystems and coordinating them to meet a system goal.
 We have been designing commercial vehicle systems and hybrid vehicle architectures using ATC.
 However, we realized that ATC with parallel solving approach often fails to achieve convergence or involves high computational cost.
 Therefore, we research on robust convergence strategies for complex industrial applications that should be solved in parallel.

 Supported by Hyundai Motor Company, Altair University Fellowship

-- Modified Augmented Lagrangian Coordination and Alternating Direction Method of Multipliers with Parallelization in Non-hierarchical Analytical Target Cascading, Structural and Multidisciplinary Optimization (under review) (PDF)
+- Modified Augmented Lagrangian Coordination and Alternating Direction Method of Multipliers with Parallelization in Non-hierarchical Analytical Target Cascading, Structural and Multidisciplinary Optimization, 2017.
+(PDF)